Geoscience Degree Program

 Summer geological field camp is the quintessential undergraduate experience for geoscience majors.
 It is a long-held tradition in geology departments that students head out West during the summer before graduation to apply their knowledge to real-world situations and to acquire field skills that will serve them throughout their careers.
 Friends made at field camp often become colleagues for life.

-Professional Geologist Exam
+Professional Geologist (PG) Exam

 An important consideration for students seeking employment in industry is their ability to pass the Professional Geologist (PG) exam, after four to six years of work experience.
-Twenty-eight states, including Pennsylvania now require a Professional Geologist license to submit certain proposals and sign-off on reports and certifications submitted to environmental agencies.
+Twenty-eight states, including Pennsylvania, now require a Professional Geologist license to submit certain proposals and sign-off on reports and certifications submitted to environmental agencies.
 An important factor in obtaining employment in industry is the candidate’s perceived potential, based on their transcript, to pass the PG exam.
-Drexel’s BS in Geoscience curriculum provides students with the background necessary to succeed on this exam.
+Drexel’s Bachelor’s in Geoscience curriculum provides students with the background necessary to succeed on this exam.